 Carefully Selected Seeds: We honor the ancient, mutually-supportive relationship between humans and agricultural crops by sourcing organically grown seeds as much as possible, selecting varieties primarily for taste, but also for their abilities to withstand pests and challenging growing conditions.
 We save seeds from crops particularly well-suited to our land and support plant breeders dedicated to increasing the diversity of and open access to the genetics of our food crops.

 Delicious, Healthful, Freshly Harvested Produce: We believe that pleasure and health go hand in hand.
-We harvest at the peak of ripeness and get our produce into the hands of our community members as quickly as we can so that they can enjoy the most delicious produce possible.
-We also share our favorite recipes and tips for storing, preparing, and preserving fresh, organically grown vegetables.
+We harvest at the peak of ripeness and share our favorite recipes and tips for storing, preparing, and preserving fresh, organically grown vegetables.
 We believe in the deep pleasure that comes from tending the soil and work to make gardening more accessible to folks who wish to grow their own.